Cardioprotection: Mechanisms

 A role for PKCε in more contemporary cardioprotection strategies including RIPC, local PostC, and remote PostC have been either demonstrated or suggested.
 It was shown that PKCε translocates from the cytosolic to the particulate fraction upon RIPC induction and that the protection conferred by RIPC can be inhibited with the PKC inhibitor chelerythrine Similarly, in models of local PostC, phosphorylation and activation of PKCε has been shown to be induced and PKCε inhibition attenuated the beneficial effects of these regimens.
 A recent study showed that blocking Hsp90 function with geldanamycin inhibits PostC protection and PKCε translocation.
 Additional studies are required to investigate a role for PKCε in remote PostC and PerC, as this has not been conclusively demonstrated.

+Clinical relevance

+Cardioprotective strategies are studied for their potential to reduce heart damage in conditions like heart attack or surgery involving reperfusion.